 Who Are Good Candidates for Micro FUE Hair Transplants?

-- Individuals with Mild to Moderate Hair Loss: Patients in Norwood stages II to IV typically benefit the most from Micro FUE, as their donor areas are usually healthy and suitable for precision extraction.
+- Individuals with Mild to Moderate Hair Loss: Patients in Norwood stages II to IV benefit the most from Micro FUE, as their donor areas are healthy and suitable for precision extraction.

-- Patients with Sufficient Donor Hair: Successful Micro FUE relies on a stable and dense donor area, typically at the back or sides of the scalp, where follicles are genetically resistant to balding.
+- Patients with Sufficient Donor Hair: Successful Micro FUE relies on a stable and dense donor area at the back or sides of the scalp, where follicles are genetically resistant to balding.

 - Women with Diffuse Thinning or Receding Hairlines: Micro FUE is compatible with unshaven or partially shaved procedures, making it suitable for women who wish to avoid drastic changes to their appearance during the recovery phase.